-Mavroules, a Democrat, was the representative for Massachusetts's 6th congressional district from 1979 to 1992.
+Mavroules was the representative for Massachusetts’s 6th congressional district and was a Democrat.
+He served from 1979 to 1992.

 Mavroules is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Mavroules sponsored and cosponsored.
 See full analysis methodology.

 Mavroules was the primary sponsor of 6 bills that were enacted: